arahlin/qpoint/docs/quickstart.rst

 The script `example_point.py
 <https://github.com/arahlin/qpoint/blob/master/examples/example_point.py>`_ shows some
-typical usage of the :py:func:`~qpoint.QPoint` class, e.g. to construct timestreams in celestial coordinates from a set of local coordinates, and to compute offset detector pointing from a boresight location.
+typical usage of the :py:class:`~qpoint.qpoint_class.QPoint` class, e.g. to construct timestreams in celestial coordinates from a set of local coordinates, and to compute offset detector pointing from a boresight location.

 The script `example_map.py
 <https://github.com/arahlin/qpoint/blob/master/examples/example_map.py>`_ shows some
-typical usage of the :py:func:`~qpoint.QMap` class, e.g. to simulate detector timestreams with offset pointing from an input HEALpix sky realization, and to bin individual detector timestreams into a HEALpix map.
+typical usage of the :py:class:`~qpoint.qmap_class.QMap` class, e.g. to simulate detector timestreams with offset pointing from an input HEALpix sky realization, and to bin individual detector timestreams into a HEALpix map.